teamleadercrm/api/GUIDELINES.md

 #### Note on Collections

-When the property you are updating is a collection, you **MUST** send all elements you want to keep or modify otherwise they will be removed.
+When the property you are updating is a collection, you **MUST** send all elements you want to keep or modify, otherwise they will be removed.

 ### Date and time